Ogden Mills Phipps: Thoroughbred racing

 In partnership with William S. Farish III, Dinny Phipps bred Storm Song, the 1996 Breeders' Cup Juvenile Fillies winner and American Champion Two-Year-Old Filly.
 In England, Dinny Phipps' horse, Posse, won the 1980 G1 Sussex Stakes and G2 St. James's Palace Stakes and went on to sire Group 1 winners.

 In 2017, he was inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf.

-Personal life
+Personal life and death

-Phipps had six children and 24 grandchildren, including five-year-old namesake Ogden Phipps.
-His wife, Ande, is the mother of four of the Phipps children.
+Phipps had six children and 24 grandchildren, including namesake Ogden Phipps.
+He and his wife of 46 years, Andrea (Ande), had four children.
+Dinny died on April 6, 2016, at the age of 75, and Andrea died on July 28, 2026, at the age of 82.